 This study provides insight into the impact of the digital divide on financial development while considering contextual factors, such as institutional frameworks.
 Several key highlights emerge from this investigation.
 First, we chose the Asia-Pacific region due to its favorable characteristics for determining the relationship under study, including significant variability among variables between and within countries.
 Second, we took into account the time lag in the impact of the digital divide on financial development and addressed endogeneity issues by employing appropriate instrumental variables.
-Third, we elucidated the impact of the digital divide in a nation's financial development, which becomes observable after approximately two years of implementation.
+Third, we elucidated the impact of the relationship through various mechanisms.
+The research results affirm the role of the digital divide in a nation's financial development, which becomes observable after approximately two years of implementation.
 This is particularly evident through the channels of (i) expanding the scale of the financial market, (ii) the scale of intermediate financial markets, and (iii) increasing consumer financial demand due to improved consumer protection (Dinh et al., 2023).